cyliong/weather-android/README.md

 - MVVM pattern with LiveData
 - Dependency injection with Dagger
 - Coroutines
-- Unit testing with JUnit
+- Unit testing with JUnit and Mockito
 - UI testing with Espresso

 ## Features